NorthForge3D/Northforge3D-Trident/DESIGN-NOTES.md

 ## Design notes added 2025-11-25.
 Gives a place to share thoughts when we edit CHANGELOG.MD and a place to show people why we chose X or Y.

 ## 2025-12-14
-    - Watching back youtube video.
-There is a shift in the brackets printed on Sovol.. we're still square, but need to remember if using this printer for example pieces, slow it down.
-Or just print with the Vorons.
-They don't have weird lines at speed ... better to print ABS slower in either case for stronger, more precise parts ... note for future part-confirmations and videos of those (should there be more before the gantry videos) - slow it down, print slow, print correctly.
+    - Watching back the YouTube video: brackets printed on the Sovol show visible shift artifacts.
+Parts are still square, but for example/validation pieces, slow the printer down or use the Vorons.
+ABS prints benefit from lower speeds for both strength and dimensional precision.
+Note for future part confirmations and videos.
+    - Watching video back: it may be useful to record two points of view at once.
+Record my face and talking while recording my hands working.
+Easy way to do this, without compromising "I am not a youtuber, I have no intention of spending money on recording equiptment" ..
+Use the macbook to reocrd me, use the iphone and the $20 arm I bought to record me working.
+This will be useful in future videos when we're building a large frame, etc. As I can switch views.
+This adds 3 minutes of video editing time...

 ## 2025-12-11
     - Reversal of original CAD separation.
 All CAD now housed in the NF3D-Trident file.
 This will improved work flow.